 Can enthusiasm alone get you up Snowdon?

 Summit weather the weekend before was foggy, -13 and 30 mph winds.
 A very grim day out.
-A friend simply suggested if we got there on Saturday and the weather was poor to reconvene in 6 weeks.
+A friend simply suggested if we got there on Saturday and the weather was poor, to reconvene in 6 weeks.
 By then the mountain train is running, providing an exit strategy (as long as you can get to the top).
 The summit cafe is open for shelter from rain and cold.
 Spring weather is more reliable.
-As much as that seemed a good idea, the date was set, people had arranged to travel from as far away as Cornwall and Kent.
-By Friday evening a group of bloggers had raised £4,000 for the charity based on Penny’s and Mummy Barrow’s experiences in Ghana.
-The motivation and enthusiasm was available in bucketfuls.,
+As much as that seemed a good idea, the date was set.

 Statistically Britain’s most popular mountain and statistically the most dangerous.
 Without proper preparation and kit it can easily become a hazard.
 The mountain rescue website has an entire page dedicated to the failings of charity walks up the mountain and how to avoid them; “Plan for the worst and hope for the best”.

-The group called in favours, borrowing rucksacks and waterproofs, they packed wooly hats and gloves, YHA Snowdon ranger hostel, nestled below the mountain at Rhyd Ddu offered warm beds and packed lunches.provided walking socks, people brought new boots.
-Came prepared with flasks. supplied delicious Brownies for the snack stops.
+The group called in favours, borrowing rucksacks and waterproofs, they packed wooly hats and gloves, YHA Snowdon ranger hostel, nestled below the mountain at Rhyd Ddu offered warm beds and packed lunches.provided walking socks, new boots were purchased.
+Come prepared with flasks and snacks, I’d said.
+Gower Cottage supplied delicious Brownies.
 The

-The enthusiasm of 21 people as they donnedat 8.30 am in Pen Y Pass car park was palpable.
+The enthusiasm of 21 people at 8.30 am in Pen Y Pass car park was palpable.
+The weather looked favourable.
 An early start gives time enough to complete the walk in daylight hours, at a steady pace with stops for food and drink.
 Any route up Snowdon is a long walk.
 All the routes are ‘hard’.
 It’s a challenging terrain.
-Our route; the miners path, a shorter and a popular route up the mountain, required some scrabbling and negotiation of small paths covered in loose rock.
-When anyone flagged there were encouragement and smiles.
+Our route; the miner’s track, a shorter and popular route up the mountain.
+Some scrabbling required and negotiation of small paths covered in loose rock.
+When anyone flagged there was encouragement and smiles.
 Onwards and upwards we went.
 Across slush, snow and ice.
 Blessed with cold blue skies.

 At 1pm we reached the summit.
-The sense of achievement was huge.
+The sense of achievement was huge (and social media was very much updated).

 The Llanberis path down is 4 and half miles.
 The ‘down’ puts strain knees and toes.
 Getting a group to the top isn’t the hard part getting the group down is, say Mountain Rescue.
 At 4.30 pm a very weary but happy group were safely in Llanberis.
 Snowdon gave us it’s best.

-There is no doubt Snowdon is a challenge, it’s not for the faint hearted and I’m proud to say we did it and in doing say SO FAR, due to the generosity of others, we’ve raised £5,500.
+There is no doubt Snowdon is a challenge, it is not for the faint hearted and I’m proud to say we did it and in doing say SO FAR, due to the generosity of others, we’ve raised £5,500.

 Thank you very very much to everyone who has sponsored us.